mark-watson/Racket-AI-book/manuscript/llm.md

 Here I entered more examples in the DrRacket REPL.

-For general work and experimentation with LLMs I like the flexibility of using my own Racket LLM client code, but for the LLM package makes it simple to experiment with prompts and if you only need to generate text from a prompt the LLM package lets generate text using just two lines of Racket code.
+For general work and experimentation with LLMs I like the flexibility of using my own Racket LLM client code, but for the LLM package makes it simple to experiment with prompts and if you only need to generate text from a prompt the LLM package lets generate text using just two lines of Racket code that is using the standard **#language racket** language..